mpasarin/sda/README.md

 `sda <command1> <command2> <-param1> <-param2>` runs multiple commands, one after the other, and applies any valid params (based on the validParams property for each command) to the commands.
 Each param will only be applied to those commands that list that param in the validParams property.

+`sda <alias>` runs the command specified by that alias.
+Aliases are generally used as shortcuts/abbreviations for commands.
+You can combine multiple aliases or aliases and commands to run multiple commands, and include params that are valid for the commands.

 ## Configuration file
 A config file defines the different environment definitions and the environments that are supported.